Ammonia: Properties

 Ammonia is a colourless gas with a characteristically pungent smell.
 It is lighter than air, its density being 0.589 times that of air.
 It is easily liquefied due to the strong hydrogen bonding between molecules.
 Gaseous ammonia turns to a colourless liquid, which boils at -33.1 °C, and freezes to colourless crystals at -77.7 °C. Little data is available at very high temperatures and pressures, but the liquid-vapor critical point occurs at 405 K and 11.35 MPa.

 Solid

 The crystal symmetry is cubic, Pearson symbol cP16, space group P2_{1}3 No.198, lattice constant 0.5125 nm.

 Liquid

-Liquid ammonia possesses strong ionising powers reflecting its high ε of 22 at -35 C. Liquid ammonia has a very high standard enthalpy change of vapourization (23.5 kJ/mol; for comparison, water's is 40.65 kJ/mol, methane 8.19 kJ/mol and phosphine 14.6 kJ/mol) and can be transported in pressurized or refrigerated vessels; however, at standard temperature and pressure liquid anhydrous ammonia will vaporize.
+Liquid ammonia possesses strong ionising powers reflecting its high ε of 22 at -35 C. Liquid ammonia has a very high standard enthalpy change of vapourisation (23.5 kJ/mol; for comparison, water's is 40.65 kJ/mol, methane 8.19 kJ/mol and phosphine 14.6 kJ/mol) and can be transported in pressurised or refrigerated vessels; however, at standard temperature and pressure liquid anhydrous ammonia will vaporise.